-Matching funds are defined as funds from other sources.
-Projects must secure matching funds from industry or government sources at a ratio of 2:1 matching dollars to Ignite dollars (\$1 Ignite funds matched by applicants with \$2 dollars from other sources).
-No more than 50% of matching funds can be from government sources, and a maximum of 50% of matching funds can be in-kind.
-For example:
+Matching funds are defined as other funding sources (in addition to the Ignite funds) that will contribute to project costs.
+Projects must secure matching funds from industry or government sources at a ratio of 2:1 (\$1 Ignite funds matched by \$2 project funds from other sources).